corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-flows.md

 * `NotaryLookupService`

 {{< note >}}
 This flow only needs an initiating flow; you don't need to include a responder flow.
-You must still add the `@InitiatingFlow` annotation, however.
+However, you must still add the `@InitiatingFlow` annotation.
 {{< /note >}}

 After you've written the `CreateBoardingTicket` flow, it should look like this: